What Are the Concepts of Nationalism?

-Looking on the other hand of the coin, national interests refers to nationals putting aside their individual interests and supporting the national interests.
+Looking on the other side of the coin, national interests refers to citizens setting aside their individual interests and supporting the national interests.

-Every individual has his/her own interests.
-Each national wants his/her interests to be considered in addition to supporting national interest.
-However, for a nation to fulfill its mandate, the citizens need to set aside their interests which don’t align with the national interests.
-In some instances, some of the individual’s interests may be incorporated with the national interests.
-Sadly, not every individual interest will be respected for a number of reasons of which some of the reasons are not justified.
-This indicates a citizens need to sacrifice some of his interests, if not all of them.
+Every person has his/her own interests.
+However, for the government to fulfill its mandate, the citizens need to set aside their interests which will not align with the national ones.
+In some instances, some of the individual’s interests may be incorporated into the national interests.
+Nonetheless, not every individual’s interests will be respected.
+This indicates a citizen needs to sacrifice, if not all, some of their interests.

 A partisan is a person who follows the interests of their country.
 This brings both the positive and negative side of national interest, for instance, first, the nation is a capitalist, and second, the majority wins.
 Therefore, citizens have to follow the laws that have been enacted by the parliament even if it goes against what they want or desire.
 In this case, should citizens follow the laws they feel oppress them or aren't justifiably right?
 For instance, the Members of Parliament are the lawmakers.
 Citizens will not be involved in deciding whether the laws will be in favor of or against them unless they participate in a referendum.
 Additionally, when a controversial law is passed in parliament, it is a result of the majority of members of parliament who passed the law into existence.